improving-minnesota/angular-training/labs/lab-11-protractor.md

 ```

 * Wait for the Chrome browser to open and stop.
+* (If console stops early, enter 'c' to continue.
+The debugging can be buggy)
 * It's just like you're running it like normal, except that you are in the state that your test left the browser in.
 * You can actually use the Protractor library from within your Chrome console.
 * Open the Chrome window that Protractor is driving, open the dev tools' console and type: